Transparent heart icon with white outline and + sign.

 Making voting mandatory will inflate the voter turnout, but that’s really only a sham: requiring someone to vote doesn’t mean they will be any more involved.
 Compulsory voting won’t motivate the I-won’t–vote-unless-you make-me sort to also spend time studying the issues and researching the various candidate’s positions.

-That’s why, the very last thing we need to do is force people who don’t care, who haven’t done their research, and who otherwise wouldn’t vote, to now go down and mark their utterly random “x” on a ballot.
+But if the government force the great swathes of apathetic Canadians to make their utterly random choices, that will make our light shine a little less brightly.
+God’s people have no reason to support compulsory voting.
+The very last thing we need to do is force people who don’t care, who haven’t done their research, and who otherwise wouldn’t vote, to now go down and mark their utterly random “x” on a ballot.

 Enjoyed this article?